Writing Application Blueprints

 In case you’re not familiar with YAML, it’s a format for writing lists and maps, intended to be good both for people and computers to use.
 Extensive detail on YAML is available at yaml.org, but the key things to note are that:

-• Spacing matters: indentation determines whether items are part of the same list or map
+- Spacing matters: indentation determines whether items are part of the same list or map

-• Map entries are written key: value, and the first letter of the keys have to align
+, and the first letter of the keys have to align - List entries are prefixed with a

-• The values of map entries or list entries can be words on the same line, or they can be further maps or lists written on multiple lines, as you’ll see in many of the examples
+, again with the hyphens aligning - The values of map entries or list entries can be words on the same line, or they can be further maps or lists written on multiple lines, as you’ll see in many of the examples

 So to read the Cloudsoft AMP YAML blueprint above, we have:

-• A name for the application
+for the application - A

-• A location where it should be deployed
+where it should be deployed - The

-• The services which comprise the blueprint, as a list of maps
+which comprise the blueprint, as a list of maps

-The services block is the core of the definition.
-Each map in the list should include a type and optionally various parameters, policies, and other configuration elements.
+Each map in the list should include a type

 More detail is covered in the following sections, with the tutorials being an excellent way to get started.